NASA-PDS/naif-pds4-bundler/docs/source/22_pds4_spice_archive.rst

 labels, provide a handful summary of different aspects of the archive, including the archive release, that is equivalent to the Bundle label version.

-A SPICE kernel archive bundles consists of three collections: the *spice_kernels* collection, the *miscellaneous* collection, and the *document* collection (careful, is *document*, not *documents*).
+A SPICE kernel archive bundle consists of three collections: the *spice_kernels* collection, the *miscellaneous* collection, and the *document* collection.

-Note that every collection will have its Inventory File CVS (Comma Separated Value) file and the Collection XML label.
+Note that every collection will have a number of Inventory File CVS (Comma Separated Value) files and Collection XML labels.

 SPICE Kernels Collection